ContainerSSH/containerssh.github.io/docs/audit/index.md

 The log audit logger is intended as a debugging facility.
 It prints the audit log as a structure to the log.

-## The "none" audit logger
+## The "none" audit logger (default)

 The "none" audit logger doesn't log anything.
+This is the default.